aastha2403/Breast-Cancer-Study-and-Evaluation/READMe.md

-The accuracy of the model is good and the misclassification rate is  fairly low for both the classes of  output variable.
+The model's accuracy is good and the misclassification rate is fairly low for both the classes of output variable.